nh-mike/gravity-sync-docker/README.md

 This version also adds two new configuration options, LOCAL_PH_INSTALL_TYPE and REMOTE_PH_INSTALL_TYPE

 #### TO DO
- - Integrate more error detection during configuration<br />
+ - Integrate more error detection during configuration
- - Write a shell script to test the built container